 Click for more information on Program Costs and Financial Aid.

 Remember to speak with the Office of Financial Aid at your home campus to determine how your aid package could apply towards your program abroad.

-Sophomores, juniors, and seniors with at least a 3.0 GPA are eligible to apply.
+Second-semester sophomores, juniors, and seniors with at least a 3.0 GPA are eligible to apply.

 Student Clubs and Organizations

 The Student Friendship Association at Tohoku University is a university-wide organization consisting of 47 sports and 24 cultural clubs.
 Some circles and clubs arrange field trips and tours.
 The university also provides facilities for extracurricular activity.
 You are encouraged to join clubs and circles at Tohoku University.
 A circle is a group of students who share a common interest in an activity and gather periodically to explore this interest together.
 Clubs tend to require more commitment than circles, and are often the equivalent to university-level team sports.
 You should be aware that you may not be able to join certain clubs/circles due to the length of your exchange program.

 Most financial aid and academic awards will apply to semester programs.